Tim55667757/TKSBrokerAPI/README_EN.md

                         some information from broker server.
 Also, you can define `--output` key to save list of instruments to file, default: `instruments.md`.
-  --dump                Action: get and save raw data about instruments from
+  --search SEARCH, -s SEARCH
-                        broker server for future re-use.
-You must define `--output` key to dump instruments to file, default:
+                        Action: search for an instruments by part of the name, ticker or FIGI.
+Also, you can define `--output` key to save results to file, default: `search-results.md`.
-                        `iListDump.json`.
   --info, -i            Action: get information from broker server about
                         instrument by it's ticker or FIGI. `--ticker` key or `--figi` key must be defined!